TREATMENT AVAILABLE AT OUR CLAY CITY CLINIC

 How to Recognize a Substance Use Disorder

-Opioid use can lead to physical dependence, tolerance and withdrawal.
-It can additionally cause obsessive compulsive (drug using) behavior.
-The abuse of these drugs, lead to the brain being hijacked from higher brain function to lower brain function.
+Opioid use can lead to physical dependence, tolerance, and withdrawal.
+It can additionally cause obsessive-compulsive (drug using) behavior.
+The abuse of these drugs, leads to the brain being hijacked from higher brain function to lower brain function.
 Higher brain function is the rational thinking process, whereas the lower brain function is where we end up with dysfunctional, irrational thinking.
 The drug becomes paramount and primary in our lives rather than rational thinking.